Lane Kenworthy, The Good Society

 The book will also, I hope, be helpful for readers with more advanced knowledge.
 If it isn’t, then I’ve simplified too much.

 For now, the book isn’t available in hard copy.
 It’s solely online.
 This has some significant advantages.
 It’s free to readers.
 It’s easy to access: you can read the book on your computer, tablet, or phone.
 I can make the book available piece by piece, rather than having to wait until it’s complete.
-I can update chapters regularly, and the updates are available to readers immediately.
-And there’s no length constraint, because there is no cost to additional length.
-(As it happens, I’m a fan of brevity, but for this book I can debate about the proper length with myself instead of with a publisher.)
+And I can update chapters regularly, with the updates available to readers immediately.

 Please cite chapters individually.
 For example: